ibm-cloud-docs/watsonxdata/delete_database.md

 {:pre: .pre}
 {:video: .video}

-# Deleting a database-catalog pair
+# Deleting a data source-catalog pair
 {: #delete_database}

-To delete a database-catalog pair, complete the following steps:
+To delete a data source-catalog pair, complete the following steps:
 {: shortdesc}

-1. Dissociate the catalog that is associated with the database from the engine.
+1. Dissociate the catalog that is associated with the data source from the engine.
 For instructions, see [Dissociating a catalog from an engine]({{site.data.keyword.dissociate-catalog-link}}).

-2. In **Infrastructure manager**, go to the **Databases** tab.
+2. In **Infrastructure manager**, go to the **data source** tab.

 3. Click the overflow menu and then click **Remove**.